 - Verification of additional properties and assets

-How to get a home loan with Guild Mortgage
+How to apply for a mortgage with Guild Mortgage

-You can start the preapproval or application process online with a few steps:
+Start the preapproval or application process online with a few steps.

-- Fill out the form to have a loan officer contact you or click Apply now online
+- Fill out the form to have a loan officer contact you or choose Start My Loan Application.

-- To apply online, fill out your name, email, phone number, mailing address and create a password, then click Sign up
+- To apply online, fill out your name, email, phone number, mailing address and create a password, then select Sign up.

-- Gather and upload the necessary documentation to be processed
+- Gather and upload the necessary documentation for processing.

 Guild Mortgage reviews and complaints